About the award

 - contribution to a well-functioning food safety system.

-Achievements must demonstrate a positive contribution to food safety in New Zealand.
+Achievements must have demonstrated a positive contribution to food safety in New Zealand.

 Previous award winners